Home / Health & Wellness Articles / Depression / Colder Weather and Seasonal Affective Disorder (SAD)

 • Take care of yourself.
 Use methods such as exercising regularly, being social, sticking to a healthy diet, allowing yourself time for good sleep, and practicing stress management.
 Try to avoid turning to substances when dealing with your symptoms.

 • Make a schedule.
-Taking the time to exercise in the winter might be difficult due to colder temperatures, so find the time to make a schedule to do the things you want to do.
-Schedule yourself rest, exercise, meals, and even hobbies to create a sense of accountability and normalcy.
+Schedule time to rest, exercise, make meals, and even hobbies to help create a sense of normalcy.

 There doesn’t have to be one solution to treating SAD, but our treatment options include you in the decision-making process.
 Take the time to figure out what works best for you this winter season, and know that you are not alone in your experience with Seasonal Affective Disorder.